visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

     that tolerances can't be met.

 Issue warning when a curve doesn't terminate at a critical point
-    The curve circles around the critical point without converging.
+    For example, the curve may circle around a critical point without converging.